 Who are the figures depicted in the painting?

-The figures in "Dance At Bougival" represent a couple engaged in a lively dance, embodying the joy and vibrancy of social life in late 19th-century France, particularly in the leisure activities of the bourgeoisie.
+The figures in "Dance At Bougival" are believed to represent a couple engaged in a lively dance, embodying the joy and vibrancy of social gatherings in the outdoor cafés of Bougival, a popular destination near Paris.
+The identities of the dancers are not definitively known, allowing viewers to project their interpretations onto the scene.

 What artistic techniques did Renoir use in this painting?